Carbon-Twelve-C12/supernova/SuperNova Overview.md

 ### Summary of Progress

 This section details the implementation progress on the key areas defined in the SuperNova Production Roadmap.
-We have made significant strides in several critical components, focusing on Security Hardening, Testing Infrastructure, DevOps/Deployment, and Environmental Impact.
+We have made significant strides in several critical components, focusing on Security Hardening, Testing Infrastructure, DevOps/Deployment, Environmental Impact, and Performance Optimization.

 ### 1. Security Hardening